cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

             * they can exchange info in other channels (e.g., BlockSync or StateSync)
           * panic upon `SwitchToConsensus`
         * all this is to support the Cosmovisor way of things

-ADR: This deserves its own section of the detailed design, likely after the one describing the transaction flows

-## Alternative designs

-- We briefly considered sharing one CList for all lanes, changing the internal logic of CList to accommodate the lanes requirements, but this design clearly not scalable.
-In particular, the broadcast routine becomes overly complicated.

-- One P2P channel per lane.
-  - * Channel ID is a byte.
-    * Current channel distribution (among reactors) goes up to `0x61`.
-    * Proposal: reserve for mempool lanes channel ID `0x80` and all channels above (so, all channels whose MSB is 1)
-      * max of 128 lanes.
-Big enough?
-    * currently, mempool is p2p channel ID is `0x30`, which would be a special case: native lane.

-- The duality lane/priority could introduce a powerful indirection.
-The app could just define the lane of a transaction in `CheckTx`, but the priority of the lane itself could be configured (and fine-tuned) elsewhere.
-For example, by the app itself or by node operators.
-The proposed design does not support this pattern.

-- * lane/mempool capacity (# of txs, total # of bytes, bytes per tx) **can be different** easily, with little extra complexity on config.
-  * bytes per tx: ok to share one value for MVP... not so sure
-  * \# of txs: probably not all use cases properly addressed if we share a common limit
-  * total # of bytes: if the other two are per-lane, this can just be a "generous" value (and we'd fine tune the other two)

-- There are three options for _where_ to configure lanes and priorities:
-  1. `config.toml` / `app.toml`
-    * It does not make sense for different nodes to have different lane configurations, so definitely we don't want 1.
-  2. `ConsensusParams`
-    * If we can change lane info via `ConsensusParams`, CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP).
-    * The process of updating lane info would be very complex and cumbersome:
-        * To update lanes, you'd need to pass _two_ governance proposals
-          1. Upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand.
-          2. Then upgrade the lanes via `ConsensusParams`.
-        * Also, not clear in which order: community should be careful not to break performance between the passing of both proposals.
-        * The `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams`?
-  3. Hardcoded in the application.
-Info passed to CometBFT during handshake.
-    * Simple lane update cycle: one software update gov proposal.
-    * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery).
-    * Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of p2p channels.

 ## Consequences